User Input

 Blank lines are not read, anywhere.

-The number of spaces/tabs following a key does not matter.
+The number of spaces/tabs leading/following a line does not matter.

 Input Headers